openenclave/openenclave/tests/libunwind/README.md

 Libunwind tests
 =============

-This directory run libunwind tests in an enclave enviornment.
+This directory runs the libunwind tests in an enclave enviornment.
 It does this by repeatedly building and running the enclave located under the 'enc' directory for each unit test found in tests.supported.